Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 - In the **non-parametric** methods there are no dependencies on the form of parameters in underlying distributions.
 Mostly, the non-parametric approach is used to describe survival probabilities as function of time and to give an average view of individual's population.
 The most popular univariate method is the **Kaplan-Meier estimator** and used as first step in survival descriptive analysis (section 4.1).
 - To the **semi-parametric** methods corresponds the **Cox regression model** which is based both on parametric and non-parametric components (section 4.2).

 Generally, the range of available statistical methods which can be implemented in survival analysis is very extensive and a selection of them is introduced in the scope of our blog post.
-The diagram below helps to briefly familarize with them.
+The diagram below helps to briefly familarize with them:

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/overall1.jpg"  caption="(Source: [18])" link="group2_SurvivalAnalysis/overall1.jpg">}}